-Mail Post-Card to All Applicable Consumers
+Mail Postcard to All Applicable Consumers

-- CNL -15 - Post card: Send out prior to consumer notification letter.
-Establishes that there is a community-sponsored aggregation program and increases the likelihood that recipient engages with the more detailed consumer notification letter.
+- CNL -15 - Post card: The Program will mail a postcard prior to sending the consumer notification letter.
+The postcard establishes that there is a community-sponsored aggregation program and increases the likelihood that recipient engages with the more detailed consumer notification letter.